LV Criminal Defense: Our Experience

 • Driving Under the Influence of Drugs (2023):

 In June 2023, D.N. was charged with DUI Drugs (M) and Basic Speeding 21–20 (M).
-After case review, the DUI Drugs charge was dismissed by the prosecution.
+After the case review, the DUI Drugs charge was dismissed by the prosecution.
 No further legal action was taken, and the client maintained a clean record.

 • Battery Domestic Violence Causing Substantial Bodily Harm (2023):

-In June 2023, B.S. faced multiple charges including Battery DV SBH (F), Coercion DV (F), and Battery DV (M).
+In June 2023, B.S. faced multiple charges, including Battery DV SBH (F), Coercion DV (F), and Battery DV (M).
 Following negotiations, the Battery SBH charge was dismissed in court.
-The client avoided a felony conviction and no penalties were imposed.
+The client avoided a felony conviction, and no penalties were imposed.

 • Battery (2023):